TampereJS/tamperejs-org/README.md

 ## Proposing a change

+Anyone can propose a change to TampereJS

 - Propose a change under GitHub Issues
 - Change is accepted for further work if
     - It has all the sections defined
     - A mob of 3+ people join and all agree the definition
-    - All agree that the change would benefit the mission in a measurable way
+    - All agree that the change would serves the mission in a measurable way

+**Note:** The organizers have a veto rights if the change is not serving the mission

 ## Modules